seancorfield/dot-clojure/README.md

 And the older `clj-new` tool:

-* `clj-new` -- the latest stable release of [clj-new](https://github.com/seancorfield/clj-new) to create new projects from (Leiningen and other) templates:
+* `clj-new` -- a recent stable release of [clj-new](https://github.com/seancorfield/clj-new) to create new projects from (Leiningen and other) templates:
   * `clojure -Tclj-new app :name myname/myapp` -- creates a new `deps.edn`-based application project (using `tools.build` for the uberjar),
   * `clojure -Tclj-new lib :name myname/mylib` -- creates a new `deps.edn`-based library project (using `tools.build` for the jar),
   * `clojure -Tclj-new template :name myname/mytemplate` -- creates a new `deps.edn`-based template project (using `tools.build` for the jar),